Part 2

 Ah!

-The mopane caterpillars had emerged.
+The mopane caterpillars have emerged.

 Continuing, Eku did not even interrupt the hiss of nearby cicadas.

-Kept his movements deliberate and fluid.
+Keeping movements deliberate and fluid.

 Hands at his sides, fingers spread, palms slightly forward, he made sure Ulayo’s breath remained against him, so that his scent would not be carried forward.

-Crept through the bush without a sound, ignoring the tickle of soft wings, that peculiar feel of insect wing membranes against human skin, knowing it was only the last stragglers of a nightly horde of river flies that emerged from the water to perform an infinite number of matings before dying at first light.
+Thus, Eku ignored the tickle of soft wings, that peculiar feel of insect wing membranes against human skin, knowing it was only the last stragglers of a nightly horde of river flies that emerged from the water to perform an infinite number of matings before dying at first light.

 There was still enough paste on his body to protect him from anything that wanted his blood.